terwer/zhi/libs/zhi-env/README.md

 //    readonly env: ImportMetaEnv
 //  }
 //  ```
-// 3 add define to esbuild, vite etc.
+// 3 (optional) if you are using esbuild, add define to esbuild.
 //    ```
 //    const defineEnv = {
 //      NODE_ENV: isProduction ? "production" : "development",